Raptor1818/RaptorOS/README.md

 ### Using the T3 Stack with:
 - Next.js 15,
-- React 19,
+- React 18,
 - Typescript,
 - TailwindCSS

 More information and used libraries and packages at https://raptorino.com/?app=About.

-## Thank you for checking this out!
+## Thank you for checking my project out!